Sioux Falls City Council Public input… in the absolutely worst way imaginable.

 Most of my experience has been with legislative hearings which are conducted with far more decorum.
 Can you imagine Representative Larry Rhoden permitting some whack-a-doodle to play a music video in a legislative committee hearing because they felt like it?
 Me neither.

 So why would the SF City Council permit it?
 Kudos to them in allowing an open forum for public input in the first place.
-But there really should come a point where they have to draw a line just for the sake of getting things done on a timely manner.
+But there really should come a point where they have to draw a line just for the sake of getting things done on a timely basis.

 How could they fix what seems to be a circus?